tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Sep 12 2007

-George Gusikowski (a 31-year-old White wealthy high school graduate) entered a church, ready to deliver a speech to religious people.
+George Gusikowski (a 31-year-old white wealthy high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 George Gusikowski had never preached his views to theists before, and freaked out.
 George Gusikowski thought about praying to Alice, but decided that he he can handle this situation on his own and id not need to pray just yet.
 As George Gusikowski entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 George Gusikowski used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 George Gusikowski argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.